Below are the Delamere Forest Riding Club Rules.

 12. Only two entries per competitor at Club dressage competitions (unless space allows)

-14. Everyone riding at any DFRC XC training and on the cross-country phase of the One Day Event MUST wear a body protector conforming to BETA Standard 2009 Purple label or 2018 Blue label indicating the date.
+14. Everyone riding at any DFRC XC training and on the cross-country phase of the One Day Event MUST wear a body protector conforming to 2018 Blue label indicating the date.
 For other jumping classes body protectors may be worn on the outside of appropriate clothing.
+(2009 purple label obsolete from January 2024)

 15. Cross country – Competitors may finish the course if eliminated (providing ground conditions permit.
 The fence judge will advise), but MUST give way to avoid obstructing a following competitor.
 They must move on to the next fence after three refusals.
 Fall of rider and/or horse results in elimination and the rider may not remount to leave the course.
 Rider should present themselves to the paramedic on site as soon as possible.